Distributed Stochastic Momentum Tracking with Local Updates: Achieving Optimal Communication and Iteration Complexities

 Finally, each agent performs an approximate gradient step to update the model parameters:

-\begin{remark} To successfully incorporate local updates with momentum tracking, it is critical that the momentum variables $\z_{t}$ are updated after all the local updates, utilizing the average of the local stochastic gradients.
-Such a design is crucial for preserving the coefficient $(1-\beta)$.
-A naive alternative to update the momentum variable at each local step disrupts the acceleration mechanism by eliminating the factor $(1-\beta)$ (as detailed in Remark~\ref{rem:fail}). \end{remark}
+\begin{remark} To effectively integrate local updates with momentum tracking, it is essential that the momentum variables $\z_{t}$ are updated after all local updates, using the average of the local stochastic gradients.
+This design is crucial for preserving the coefficient $(1-\beta)$.
+A naive alternative that updates the momentum variable at each local step disrupts the acceleration mechanism by eliminating the factor $(1-\beta)$ (see Remark~\ref{rem:fail} for a detailed discussion). \end{remark}

 \textbf{Loopless Chebyshev Acceleration.} To further accelerate the consensus rate, we integrate the LCA technique into the proposed scheme \eqref{eq:mot_ytct} and \eqref{eq:mot_xt}.
 LCA achieves an accelerated consensus rate of $\orderi{1-\sqrt{1-\lambda^2}}$, as formalized in Lemma~\ref{lem:lca} \cite{song2021optimal}.